Batemans Bay

 Batemans Bay is a town in the South Coast region of the state of New South Wales, Australia.
 Batemans Bay is administered by the Eurobodalla Shire council.
 The town is situated on the shores of an estuary formed where the Clyde River meets the southern Pacific Ocean.

 Batemans Bay is located on the Princes Highway (Highway 1) about 280 km from Sydney and 760 km from Melbourne.
 Canberra is located about 151 km to the west of Batemans Bay, via the Kings Highway.
 At the 2021 census, Batemans Bay had a population of 17,519.

 It is the closest seaside town to Canberra, making Batemans Bay a popular holiday destination for residents of Australia's national capital.
 Geologically, it is situated in the far southern reaches of the Sydney Basin.

 Batemans Bay is also a popular retiree haven, but has begun to attract young families seeking affordable housing and a relaxed seaside lifestyle.
 Other local industries include oyster farming, forestry, eco-tourism and retail services.

+Greater Batemans Bay

+Several settlements are recognised by the Eurobodalla Shire Council as part of the Greater Batemans Bay area.
+These include: